IBM/CodeEngine/github-webhook/README.md

 This adapter is essential for translating the Github Webhook payload into a format that an Event Notification Source can understand, enabling the complete end-to-end flow.

-However, there's no need to worry - this application adapter runs as a Code Engine application, scaling to zero when no events are ocurring.
+However, there's no need to worry - this application adapter runs as a Code Engine application, scaling to zero when no events are occurring.

 ## Pre-requisites